Bandlou/red-cowboy/README.md

 - Improve character rotation system
 - Add a NPC interaction system:
   - Greet: the AI stops roaming, faces the player, waits a moment, goes back to normal
-  - Aim weapon: the AI stops what he does, run around for a moment, goes back to normal
+  - Aim weapon: the AI stops what he does, run around until the player stops aiming at him